lewis-b-onions/cet330_BinSchedule/README.md

 The below code example demonstrates the APIs URLS associated with there developed resources used as part of the infrastructure to communicate to the data layer.
-If the API concept were to be expanded, please ensure the developed resource names are added to the v1_api.register object which will be access as part of the api/ Url.
+If the API concept were to be expanded, please ensure the developed resource names are added to the v1_api.register object which will be access as part of the "api/" URL.

 ```python